Last updated on September 22, 2023

 Love is God’s choice to allow us to be free.
 Have we used our freedom to die to our wants to receive a heavenly reward that earth can’t take away?
 Will we still have our gifts to lay before the throne (the gifts He’s given us), or will we have squandered them and lost the blessing?
 Do we fight the good fight, or do we give in to sin and temptation?
 Do we refuse to forgive that hurt?
 What are we holding onto that is more precious than God Himself?
 Are we even worthy to receive the gifts God gives us, or will we selfishly use them to buttress our own ego?

 It’s never too late to dream big and it’s always too soon to give up.
-As I continue to work on my Master’s in Creative Writing, scrambling for a few minutes here and there to finish this book or write that review or commentary, I remind myself that things that matter are never easy.
+As I continue to work on my Master of Arts in Creative Writing, scrambling for a few minutes here and there to finish this book or write that review or commentary, I remind myself that things that matter are never easy.
 The details are in the process.

 To read more of Lorilyn Roberts’ blog posts, visit her website at LorilynRoberts.com